Partnering with Local Businesses for Community Build Playground Fundraising

 Around the neighborhood.
 Targeting local businesses within the reach of the school, park or municipality in which the playground will be located can be a great place to start.
 There is a good chance that these business owners or employees will have relatives, friends or know children who will benefit from the playground project.
 You are likely to find business owners that played at the local park or school playground when they were children and are eager to participate.
 Although you may not be able to obtain cash donations from some businesses, often they may be able to provide coupons which could be used to reward large numbers of others that participate in some of your other fundraising activities.

-The ask.
-Be direct and specific about what you are asking for.
+The ask-To partnering with local businesses Be direct and specific about what you are asking for.
 Businesses do look for non-profits to support.
 Don’t direct the businesses on what to donate, but provide examples and provide reasonable options for them to consider.
 Be careful about what time of day you approach certain types of business.
 It probably isn’t a good idea to contact a local coffee shop during their morning rush.
 Also, make sure that you ask in plenty of time and not only within a week or two of the event.
 Some companies will only be able to make donations at the beginning or the end of their fiscal year.
 So be sure to ask if there is a better time of the year to have such a partnership as your fundraising efforts may continue through a more opportune time for them to participate.

 Ready, aim, shoot.
 The best strategy for your team is to assemble a list of businesses that you want to approach.
 Then draft a request letter outlining the parameters of the project and the fundraising efforts.
 Before any letters are sent, make phone contact first.
 Calling and asking to speak to the manager or owner and probing with some simple questions can save much time and effort.
 Learn whether the business accepts requests for donations.
 Then send a personalized request letter on your organization’s letterhead.
 Your ask letter should also tell the business what you can offer in the way of benefits, or exposure for their business.
 Make sure that you include a clear contact method in case the business has any questions.